 Knowing how to find books in our library is a learned skill set.
 No one shows up on the first day instinctively knowing how to find books!
 One of the most common question we get is about finding books, so you're not alone if the process is confusing.
 The best way to learn is by doing it.
 You can browse our guide for finding books to learn more about the process.
-You can always ask at the Information Desk or Reference Desk, too.
+You can always ask at the Information Desk for directions and help, too.

 Books are shelved in general subject categories using the Library of Congress classification system.
 Feel free to wander the shelves and see what grabs your attention.
 (Most books in Political Science can be found on the Library's third floor.)